 Arslantepe Open Air Museum

-Considered as the most important archaeological site of Malatya.
+Arslantepe Mound, which was included in the UNESCO World Cultural Heritage List in 2021, is six kilometers away from Malatya city center.
 Excavations have been carried out since 1932, Arslantepe was converted into an open-air museum and opened to visitors in 2011.
 Replicas of two lion sculptures and wall reliefs made of the same material were placed at the entrance of the museum with the Tarhunza The King of Malatya, which were found in the years 1900-1932 and taken to Ankara.
 Visitors can see the mudbrick palace, wall decorations and other remains in the excavation area.
 The finds, which are not preserved or displayed in Arslantepe, are exhibited in the Malatya Museum.

 Old Malatya (Battalgazi) and Ulu Mosque

 Located in Battalgazi district (Old Malatya), this mosque was built in 1224 during the time of Seljuk Ruler Alaaddin Keykubat.
 The parts made of brick show the first mosque shape, while the stone show the later additions.
 It is the first and only example in Anatolia of the great Seljuk mosques in Iran with a plan with four iwans.
 Geometric stars and crosses made of turquoise and aubergine tile mosaics, the inscription remaining on the arch and the columns covered with ceramic mosaics in zigzag form are the striking decorations of the mosque.
 The inner surface of the dome has a fantastic tile decoration with a brick coating.